kamikazechaser/kamikazechaser.github.io/index.md

 ---
 ## About Me

 Hello!
-I am Mohammed Sohail (or KamikazeChaser on the Internet).
+I am Mohammed Sohail (or kamikazechaser on the Internet).
 Currently pursuing a bachelor degree in Computer Science and Engineering.

 ## Projects